Danny-vD/Mods-LethalCompany-MonitorLabels/ModPackage/README.md

-# What does this mod do?
+# What Does This Mod do?

 This mod adds a label to the icons on the monitor for players, radar boosters, enemies and scrap!